 WeChat is Asia’s super messenger.
 Everything in someone’s daily routine can be done without leaving the application.
 Mini-apps enable further features within WeChat creating even more comfort for the user.

 Additionally WeChat includes their own payment system that allows seamless transactions.
-More and more european and american businesses are taking their chances implementing WeChat Pay into their payment systems in order to service asian tourists.
+More and more European and American businesses are taking their chances of implementing WeChat Pay into their payment systems in order to service Asian tourists.
 In Europe, Munich airport is one of the first instances to offer WeChat Pay.
 Recently the Asian company opened an office in Frankfurt.
-Maybe a hint on their plan of tackling the european market?
+Maybe a hint on their plan of tackling the European market?